ebigelow/detect-relationships/README.md

 # TODO new

+- visualize hits & misses in testing data

-- compute new means for VRD and VG images
+x compute new means for VRD images x add TF summaries to training x add different training operations
 - train & test on VRD

-    * add TF summaries to training
+- try new K sampling method
 - run model on VRD

-    * try new K sampling method
+- compute new VG image mean
 - check out VG data
-    * stratified sample smaller set
+    * stratified sample smaller dataset
     * IDEA: use a small sample of VG, then see if it works tested on VRD!
 - train on smaller dataset
     * fix scene graph indexing -- 0 to 108,000

+# TODO newest

+basic stuff i need ASAP

+- check out the distribution for miniVG
+- retrain VRD (relabeled) & miniVG CNNs          --  ~15-30 hours
+- confusion matrices for new VRD/VG models
+- visualize hits/misses

+- why is there weight blowup in `vrd_model.py`?
+- train vrd/vg models                            --  ~2 hours
+- confusion & visualize hits for full vrd model

+- Results
+- Discussion

+48 hours    - monday
-- test
+4 days      - wednesday